awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 # AWS IoT Rule Actions<a name="iot-rule-actions"></a>

 AWS IoT rule actions are used to specify what to do when a rule is triggered\.
 You can define actions to write data to a DynamoDB database or a Kinesis stream or to invoke a Lambda function, and more\.
 The following actions are supported:
 + `cloudwatchAlarm` to change a CloudWatch alarm\.
 + `cloudwatchMetric` to capture a CloudWatch metric\.
 + `dynamoDB` to write data to a DynamoDB database\.
 + `dynamoDBv2` to write data to a DynamoDB database\.
 + `elasticsearch` to write data to an Amazon Elasticsearch Service domain\.

-+ `firehose` to write data to an Amazon Kinesis Firehose stream\.
++ `firehose` to write data to an Amazon Kinesis Data Firehose stream\.
 + `iotAnalytics` to send data to an AWS IoT Analytics channel\.
 + `iotEvents` to send data to an AWS IoT Events input\.
 + `kinesis` to write data to a Kinesis stream\.
 + `lambda` to invoke a Lambda function\.
 + `republish` to republish the message on another MQTT topic\.
 + `s3` to write data to an Amazon S3 bucket\.
 + `salesforce` to write a message to a Salesforce IoT input stream\.
 + `sns` to write data as a push notification\.
 + `sqs` to write data to an SQS queue\.
 + `stepFunctions` to start execution of a Step Functions state machine\.

 **Note**
-The AWS IoT rules engine does not currently retry delivery for messages that fail to be published to another service\.
+The AWS IoT rules engine might make multiple attempts to perform an action in case of intermittent errors\.
+If all attempts fail, the message is discarded and the error is available in your CloudWatch logs\.
+You can specify an error action for each rule that is invoked after a failure occurs\.
+For more information, see [Error Handling \(Error Action\)](rule-error-handling.md)\.

-The following discusses each action in detail\.
+Each action is described in detail\.

 ## CloudWatch Alarm Action<a name="cloudwatch-alarm-action"></a>